dirac6582/smallcodes_ALAMODE/sample/2_calcpes/README.md

 - TiO2224_gamma.evec: Only need for generating displacement patterns
 - POSCAR: equilibrium positions of the rutile TiO2
-- anharm.xml: anharmonic force constants generated from `alm`
+- TiO2224_anharm.xml.zip: anharmonic force constants generated from `alm`.
+Please unzip to use.

 ## Step1: generate displacement patterns